AMRmicrobiology/WGS-Analysis-VariantCalling/README.md

     -   **Anotation**: Genome anotation using [Prokka](https://github.com/tseemann/prokka) and [Bakta](https://github.com/oschwengers/bakta).

 -  #### Reference genome
-    >The pipeline includes an script to download the reference genome.
+    >The pipeline includes an script to download the reads from DB using an Acc_List.txt

     ```
     bash ./workflow/bin/download_reads.sh
     ```